u9g/homescripts/README.md

 --rc
 ```

-They all get mounted up via my systemd scripts for [gmedia-service](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia.service).
+They all get mounted up via my systemd scripts as it goes in order of mounting my rclone, running a fine to warm up the cache and the mergerfs mount last.

 My gmedia starts up items in order:
 1) [rclone mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-rclone.service)
+2) [find command](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-find.service) which justs caches the directory and file structure and provides me an output of the structure.
+This is not required but something I choose to do to warm up the cache.
-2) [mergerfs mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia.mount) This needs to be named the same as the mount point for the .mount to work properly.
+3) [mergerfs mount](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia.mount) This needs to be named the same as the mount point for the .mount to work properly.
 I use /gmedia so the file is named accordingly.
-3) [find command](https://github.com/animosity22/homescripts/blob/master/rclone-systemd/gmedia-find.service) which justs caches the directory and file structure and provides me an output of the structure.
-This is not required but something I choose to do to warm up the cache.

 ### mergerfs configuration